Dynastor darius

 Dynastor darius, also known as the daring-owl butterfly, is a species of butterfly in the family Nymphalidae.
-The daring-owl butterfly is best known for its chrysalis's resemblance to a python as a form of Batesian mimicry.
+The daring-owl butterfly is best known for its chrysalis's resemblance to a viper as a form of Batesian mimicry.
 It is native to Central and South America.

+Dynastor darius is a large butterfly, with the costal edge of the forewings very curved.
+The upper side of the wings is dark black to brown in colour, with the forewings spotted with white in a short band from the middle of the costal edge and in isolated spots in the postdiscal area.
+The underside is beige with, on the forewing, a large whitish area along the costal edge from its middle to the apex.

 Subspecies

 There a currently seven recognized subspecies.